Table of Contents

 Auto Ellipsis

-The ellipsis could be added to the end of the text, if it doesnt fit the specified dimensions.
+The ellipsis can be added to the end of the text if it doesn't fit the specified dimensions.
 This feature is used when both RichTextLayout.Width and RichTextLayout.Height are set.
 And RichTextLayout.AutoEllipsisMethod is set to either Word or Character.
 Also RichTextLayout.AutoEllipsisString determines the string to use as the ellipsis.

 If in the above example we set Width to 250 and Height to 100.
 And AutoEllipsisMethod is set to Character, then the following would be rendered: